 License information was derived automatically

-This horizontal bar chart displays electricity production from coal sources (% of total) by capital city using the aggregation average in Iceland.
+This horizontal bar chart displays central government debt (% of GDP) by capital city using the aggregation average, weighted by gdp in Iceland.
+The data is filtered where the date is 2023.
 The data is about countries per year.

 Not seeing a result you expected?